bortox/bortox.github.io/content/privacy.en.md

 type: page
 ---

-bortox.it protects the privacy of its users.
+bortox protects the privacy of its users.

-bortox.it is not doing any profiling
+bortox is not doing any profiling

-If you think that the way we process your personal data with bortox.it is infringing the law, you have the right to lodge a complaint with a supervisory authority.
+If you think that the way we process your personal data with bortox is infringing the law, you have the right to lodge a complaint with a supervisory authority.

 Server Location: USA (Fastly hosting with Github Pages)